 My Other Summertime Horror TV Series Love

-Last year, NetFlix broke new ground in producing a TV series AND releasing all episodes at the same time to cash in on the binge watching phenomenon.
-It has three shows in its roster: House of Cards, Orange is the New Black and Hemlock Grove – a trifecta of series for the folks who can’t get enough stories or intrigue about our nation’s politicos, a women behind bars drama and horror genre.
-Me, as you can already imagine, fell in love with Hemlock Grove.
+Last year, NetFlix broke new ground in producing a TV series AND releasing all episodes at the same time to cash in on the binge-watching phenomenon.
+It has three shows in its roster: House of Cards, Orange Is the New Black and Hemlock Grove – a trifecta of series for the folks who can’t get enough stories or intrigue about our nation’s politicos, a woman behind bars drama, and the horror genre.
+I, as you can already imagine, fell in love with Hemlock Grove.

-Its a simple and not so simple story of outcast gypsy teenage boy who’s a good hearted werewolf, strikes up an unlikely, but symbiotic friendship with the town’s loner, rich kid, who turns out to have a few of his own familial skeletons in the closet.
+It’s a simple and not so simple story of an outcast gypsy teenage boy who’s a good-hearted werewolf, strikes up an unlikely, but symbiotic friendship with the town’s loner, rich kid, who turns out to have a few of his own familial skeletons in the closet.

 Scintillating, I tell yet.
 And yet I’m hooked.